apache/apisix/FAQ.md

         - 9081
         - 9082
     ```

-   Handling https requests is similar, Modify the parameter of HTTPS port listen `ssl.listen_port` in `conf/config.yaml`, style like
+   Handling HTTPS requests is similar, modify the parameter of HTTPS port listen `ssl.listen_port` in `conf/config.yaml`, for example:

     ```
     apisix:
       ssl: